This is your guide to the new WordPress Gutenberg editor. It’s about to replace the current text editor that you use to write your posts and pages.

 It’s distraction-free and content-first user interface that works great on all devices.
 It’s a blank canvas for creators.
 Your full focus is on the content itself in a clean writing environment.

-Note that this is still a work-in-progress editor as WordPress Gutenberg development is still ongoing so we may still see some big changes before it actually becomes the default editor.
+Note that this is still a work-in-progress editor.
+WordPress Gutenberg development is still ongoing.
+We may still see some changes before it actually becomes the default editor.

 Here’s how the first screen looks like: